DevShubam/emergency-kits/bitwarden.md

 1. Go to https://vault.bitwarden.com/.
 2. Enter the email address: `your.email@example.com`.
 3. Enter the Master Password: `YourMasterPasswordHere`.
+4. Enter in the 2FA Code.
+**If you do not have the 2FA Code:**
+1. Press "Use another two-step login method"
+2. Select Recovery Code
-4. Use the 2FA Login Recovery Code when prompted.
+3. Enter the email, master password, and the 2FA Login Recovery Code.

 ### How to Log In via Emergency Access

 https://bitwarden.com/help/emergency-access/